Applifting/culture/en/team-leaders-codex.md

 ### New people, fresh blood

 New people may enter the team, which is always great; however, some of them may not have what it takes, working for Applifting is never a piece of cake.
-You are the one who has to decide; try to stay unbiased. be fair but do not mince your words.
+You are the one who has to decide; try to stay unbiased, be fair but do not mince your words.
 In case of doubts go and talk to a different team leader, a member of the Council, alternately anyone you think can help you make the right decision.

 ### Make plans and do not take up more than you can handle